 The Pen/Faulkner Award

-This award is named after author William Faulkner who created the award using the money earned from his Nobel Prize.
-The word "Pen" refers to Poets, Playwrights, Editors, Essayists, and Novelists.
-It was founded in 1981.
-Submissions are judged by fellow authors who read about 300 submissions (both novels and short story collections) and select one winner and four nominees who attend a buffet dinner where the awards are handed out.
+Founded in 1981, submissions are judged by fellow authors who read about 300 submissions (both novels and short story collections) and select one winner and four nominees who attend a buffet dinner where the awards are handed out.

 The Pulitzer Prize

-This prize was established by American journalist Joseph Pulitzer in his will.
-The prize recognizes writers in three categories: journalism, letters, drama, and music, and special awards and citations.
-There are 21 sub-categories within the three, especially in journalism.
+The Pulitzer Prize was established by American journalist Joseph Pulitzer in his will.
+The prize recognizes writers in: journalism, letters, drama, music, and special awards and citations.
+There are 21 sub-categories within each category.
 Author awards are broken down into biography or autobiography, drama, fiction, general nonfiction, history, music, novel, and poetry awards.

-Winners receive $10,000 except for the winner of the public service category in Journalism, who receives a gold medal.
+Winners receive $10,000 except for the winner of the public service category in journalism, who also receives a gold medal.
 The ceremony takes place in April, and awards are given out by the president of Columbia University.
 Different sub-categories have been added over the years.

-What are your favorite prize winning books?
+What are your favorite award-winning books?
 Leave your answers in the comments below!